 laptop Displays BSOD with BAD_POOL_HEADER error, after windows 10 1809 upgrade?
 Due to bad pool header windows 10 Restarts frequently, don’t allow to perform any troubleshooting steps?
 Windows 10 BAD_POOL_HEADER bug check value 0x00000019, indicates that a pool header is corrupt.
 And this will usually occur after you’ve installed new hardware, apps that don’t computable with your current windows version.
-Also System files corrupted or your machine is having trouble allocating enough memory to properly run an application, typically because the memory pool is corrupt.
-If you are struggling from this Bug Check 0x19 BAD_POOL_HEADER here some effective solutions to apply.
+Also, System files corrupted or your machine is having trouble allocating enough memory to properly run an application, typically because the memory pool is corrupt.
+If you are struggling with this Bug Check 0x19 BAD_POOL_HEADER here some effective solutions to apply.

 bad pool header windows 10 won’t boot